Advanced configuration

 • When the client deletes a property inside the state and data objects, it does so by calling this._delete(this.object, key).
 This includes deleting nested properties.

 You can override the _makeReactive, _set and _delete methods to make the private properties (and as a consequence the public getters) of facilmap-client reactive.
-This way your UI framework will detect changes to any properties on the client, and you can reference values like client.padData.name, client.disconnected and client.loading in your UI components.
+This way your UI framework will detect changes to any properties on the client, and you can reference values like client.mapData.name, client.disconnected and client.loading in your UI components.

 Note that client always replaces whole objects rather than updating individual properties.
-For example, when a new version of the map settings arrives, client.padData is replaced with a new object, or when a new marker arrives, client.markers[markerId] is replaced with a new object.
+For example, when a new version of the map settings arrives, client.mapData is replaced with a new object, or when a new marker arrives, client.markers[markerId] is replaced with a new object.
 This makes deep watches unnecessary in most cases.

 Vue.js 3